a-ursino/deployment-tools/README.md

 </configuration>
 ```
 In this way you can track project version in your .net website easily (for example alongside error reporting).
-This is an example of how it could works with Sentry and Raven Client in an MVC website server-side
+This is an example of how it could works with Sentry and Raven Client in an MVC website.

+server-side:
 ```csharp
 protected void Application_Error(object sender, EventArgs e) {
 	string v = ConfigurationManager.AppSettings["swversion"];